eandrews737/Vaporwave-Forums/README.md

 #Sideproject

-A project demostrating Eric's amazing journey on learning to be a web developer.
+A side project in which a famous social site was almost entirely cloned

 ##Installation